 During the monitoring period, a multiple gas detector was deployed on six occasions in the vicinity of the plant.
-Each survey lasted approximately 24 to 48 hours, with the instrument placed in a down-wind position at the start of each deployment.
+Each survey lasted approximately 48 hours, with the instrument placed in a down-wind position at the start of each deployment.
 Monitoring consisted of continual measurements of gas concentrations for the gases of interest (ammonia, carbon monoxide, and combustible gases).
-The location of the multi-gas meter for each sampling run is shown in Figure 11 (2013-2014) and Figure 12 (2014-2015).
+The location of the multi-gas meter for each sampling run is shown in Figure 10.